Black Robin Farm

 2022-Ongoing

-Gateway to The South Downs National Park
+Gateway to the South Downs National Park

-Historic Farmstead Typology
+The Historic Farmhouse Typology

-The farm was extended throughout the 20th century, giving rise to a tension between two different scales of built fabric, which creates dynamism on the site, and visually tells the story of the evolution of the farm and its landscape.
-The new proposals are derived from an exploration of these scales and a respect for the as-found agricultural character.
+The existing agricultural buildings date from the late 19th century and are arranged in archetypical E-plan formations around fold yards to protect animals from exposure to the harsh winds.
+The farm was extended throughout the 20th century, giving rise to a tension between two different scales of built fabric, which creates a spatially dynamic site, and visually tells the story of the evolution of the farm and its activities.
+The new proposals are derived from an exploration of these scales and a respect for the as-found agricultural character and celebrating the views out to Birling Gap and Beachy Head.

 Project Information